stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   In view of your previous diligent work in tracking down the legends and everything connected with them, I cannot doubt but that you will want to lead an expedition to the desert and make some archaeological excavations.
-Both Dr. Boyle and I are prepared to co&ouml;perate in such work if you--or organisations known to you--can furnish the funds.
+Both Dr. Boyle and I are prepared to coöperate in such work if you--or organisations known to you--can furnish the funds.
 I can get together a dozen miners for the heavy digging--the blacks would be of no use, for I've found that they have an almost maniacal fear of this particular spot.
 Boyle and I are saying